strmlineapp-ux/agileflow/src/docs/authentication-blueprint.md

 An existing administrator uses a dedicated "Pre-approve User" form within the application to enter the email address of the new user.
 This action securely adds the email to a `pre-approved-emails` collection in the database.

 **Step 2: User Receives an Email**
 A Cloud Function is automatically triggered by the new entry in the `pre-approved-emails` collection.
-This function sends a welcome email to the new user with a link to the AgileFlow login page.
+This function sends a welcome email to the new user with a link to the Strm_ login page.

 **Step 3: User Clicks "Sign in with Google"**
 The new user clicks the link and uses the "Sign in with Google" button.
-If they have not previously granted calendar permissions, they will be prompted by Google.
 They complete the secure sign-in process directly with Google.

 **Step 4: System Verifies Invitation**
 Firebase Authentication confirms the user's identity and returns their verified email address to the application.
 The system checks this email against the `pre-approved-emails` list.

 **Step 5: Profile Creation & Access Granted**
 Upon finding a match, the system creates a new user profile in the Firestore `/users` collection, populating it with their Google account details (Name, Email, Profile Picture), setting their `accountType` to 'Full', and granting them full access immediately.
-The `googleCalendarLinked` flag is set to `true` after they approve the permissions.

 ---